masielb/budget-tracker/README.md

 * [Contact Information](#contact-information)

 ## Description
+Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
+Having offline functionality is paramount to our applications success.

 ## Installation
 This application is deployed on Heroku.
 To use this application, you must install the following: